 Thanks to that I can be sure that it will be fulfilled no matter what page the user entered.

-Any page URL on our website contains "mdbootstrap.com".
+All page URLs on our website contain "mdbootstrap.com".

 ...and so on.
 I think you got it.

-Step 4 - creating a condition for New User label
+Step 4 - creating a condition for a New User label

-3) Fill up the form with the following data:
+3) Fill in the form with the following data: